 During the few hours I spent in Tiraspol (that’s all I was conceded) it was definitely Andrei and Ivan that made the difference.
 They were friendly and seemed to take an interest in my trip.
-I received an offer of a place to stay for the night, suggestions of eateries for good food and hot spots for drinks in the evening.
-People seemed genuinely keen to get to know me and for a while my mind was taken away from the insisting Soviet paraphernalia.
+I received an offer of a place to stay for the night, suggestions for places to go and eat, hot spots for some night life.
+They seemed keen to get to know me and for a while my mind was taken away from the Soviet legacy Transnistria clings to so dearly.

 In September 1990, after the dissolution of Soviet Union, a slither of land to the East of the river Dniester unilaterally declared its independence from Moldavia and set up a utopian state modelled on old Soviet Communist rule.
-Tensions with the Moldavian government rapidly escalated to the point of conflict in 1992 during which the Moldavian army (backed by Romania) on one side exchange blows with rebel militia and Russian forces on the other.
+Tensions with the Moldavian government rapidly escalated to the point of conflict in 1992 during which the Moldavian army (backed by Romania) on one side exchange blows with rebel militia supported by Russian forces on the other.

 A cease fire was agreed in July 1992 which has held for over twenty five years and although some autonomy has been granted to the breakaway territories by the Moldavian government it remains to be seen how long the current status will hold.
 It’s not unreasonable to assume that Transnistria will return to Moldavia sooner or later.

 The population of Transnistria is approximately 470,000.